wznmickey/linuxParty/slides.md

 - Q: Where can I find software?

   - A: In most cases you don't need to search online for a long time to get the installer.
 You have a *package manager* on your system that automatically grabs the software for you.
+More details later.

 ---